 “No one lives there Carl, the people who lived there died when you were very young.
 The house never sold.
 They… It’s been empty since then.”

-“Stay away from that house Carl.
+“Stay away from that house, Carl.
 It could be a transient who is squatting there.
 I will call the police tomorrow and have them check it out.
-For now just stay away.”
-His voice was shaking just slightly and there was a strange look in his eye that I had never seen before.
+For now, stay away.”
+His voice was shaking just slightly, and there was a strange look in his eye that I had never seen before.
 He looked scared.

-The next morning was cold and I could see my breath thickly floating away as I walked up the street on my way to school.
+The next morning was cold, and I could see my breath thickly floating away as I walked up the street on my way to school.
 I was still feeling odd about the conversation that I had with my dad the night before.
 He seemed to be holding something back.
-He was gone before I woke up so I didn’t get a chance to talk to him about it.
-We never spoke of it again and it was that day that my father went out the put our house up for sale.
-Our family moved to Crawford, the next town over, a week after and I never really had a chance to dig deeper into the subject.
-With the sudden move and new school our lives got a bit hectic for a few weeks and once things settled down I had lost interest.
-Well, I wouldn’t say I really lost interest so much as realized I just didn’t want to know.
-My father knew and he up and moved us out of town, which was enough for me to let it lie.
-There was one thing though that I will never forget.
-It’s been years and I can see it as if it were yesterday.
-That morning as I walked to school I saw something.
-I was young so I don’t know if it was just my imagination working overtime after my eerie conversation with my dad or what.
-But As I turned right on the corner on Greenleaf heading down Wyatt I took a quick look over my shoulder at the old house on the corner.
-There in the upstairs window, the one I had looked into so many times before, the one I had told my dad about that had caused his forehead to crease in fear, was the woman I had seen all those times before, the same as always, she was waving, but this time there was something else.
+He was gone before I woke up, so I didn’t get a chance to talk to him about it.
+We never spoke of it again, and it was that day that my father went out and put our house up for sale.
+Our family moved to Crawford, the next town over, a week after, and I never really had a chance to dig deeper into the subject.
+With the sudden move and new school, our lives got a bit hectic for a few weeks, and once things settled down, I had lost interest.
+Well, I wouldn’t say I lost interest so much as I realized I just didn’t want to know.
+My father knew, and he up and moved us out of town, which was enough for me to let it lie.
+There was one thing, though, that I will never forget.
+It’s been years, and I can see it as if it were yesterday.
+That morning as I walked to school, I saw something.
+I was young, so I don’t know if it was just my imagination working overtime after my eerie conversation with my dad or what.
+But As I turned right on the corner on Greenleaf heading down Wyatt, I took a quick look over my shoulder at the old house on the corner.
+There in the upstairs window, the one I had looked into so many times before, the one I had told my dad about which caused his forehead to crease in fear, was the woman I had seen all those times before, the same as always, she was waving, but this time there was something else.
 Beside her was a young boy, waving just the same.
-I can’t say for sure because when I saw them I ran and didn’t look back, but the boy in the window, who was waving in unison with the old woman, had a striking resemblance, which made my knees weak as I ran.
-That ridged pale figure in the window, looked just like Tom Parish.
+I can’t say for sure because when I saw them, I ran and didn’t look back, but the boy in the window, who was waving in unison with the old woman, had a striking resemblance, which made my knees weak as I ran.
+That ridged pale figure in the window looked just like Tom Parish.